pisimulation/CardinalCourse/README.md

 # CardinalCourse

-Wesleyan course review site for Wesleyan students to post ratings and reviews of courses they took
+Wesleyan course review site for Wesleyan students to post ratings and share reviews of courses they took.
+This project was originally started during the WesHack 2015.

 ## Installation